MingFei2001/pycputest/README.md

 This code was developed while I was playing with LM Studio.
 The idea for a CPU stressing tool emerged as a test project.

 ## ⚠️ Lag Warning
-> Largely attempted to get CPU stressing results may cause lag due to excessive CPU usage... but let's be real, you probably want to stress your CPU anyway.
+> Largely attempted to get CPU stressing results may cause lag due to excessive CPU usage... but let's be real, you probably want to stress your CPU anyway lol.

 ## Features
 - CPU Stressing: PycpuTest generates random numbers, calculates their sine, cosine, and tangent values, and stores these calculations in memory for an extended period.